spacemeshos/post-rs/docs/profiler.md

 * 64 nonces were used

 The benchmark took 12.09 seconds to complete and the speed was 0.41GiB/s.
-But from previous formula we know that the probability of finding a proof with 64 nonces is 79.39%.
-Therefore there is 20% chance that we will need to read the data again.
-Therefore the actual time can be significanly longer.
+From the formula above we know that the probability of finding a proof with 64 nonces is 79.39%.
+Therefore there is a ~20% chance that at least two passes are necessary (and a ~ 0.20^x chance that more than x passes are necessary).
 ```
 ./profiler --data-size 1 --threads=1 --data-file data.bin --nonces=128
 {